 The L1 visa process begins with an application for L1 visa by the employer.
 The complete process of applying for L1 visa is outlined below.

-- Complete and submit a non-immigrant visa application Form DS-160 to the State Department online.
+First, complete and submit a Nonimmigrant Visa Application, Form DS-160, online.
 Submit the following along with the application:

 - Two current and identical passport sized photographs.
 The photograph must be clear and must show your full face.